How do I use AWS KMS to encrypt log data in CloudWatch Logs?

 Short description

-By default, CloudWatch Logs uses server-side encryption keys to encrypt log group data.
+By default, CloudWatch Logs uses server-side encryption (SSE) keys to encrypt log group data.
 To control log data encryption or adhere to your security policy, you can also use customer managed keys in AWS KMS.

 Note: When you use AWS KMS encryption, you might incur increased costs.